gridsuite/deployment/README.md

 `make install`
 (You can find the installation details in the Install file)

+then `cd /path/to/where/you/want/to/install/postgres` and create data directory  `mkdir data`

+Init the database: `bin/initdb -D ./data`

 Now you can launch postgres server:

- `cd /path/to/where/you/want/to/install/postgres`
- `bin/initdb -D /path/to/where/you/have/installed/postgres/data`
- `bin/postgres -D /path/to/where/you/have/installed/postgres/data`
+ `bin/postgres -D ./data`

 from another terminal you can launch the postgres client:
 `bin/psql postgres`

-- If you want an alternative to run postgres, you can use the postgres official docker image:

-launch the server using docker:
-`docker run -p 5432:5432 --env POSTGRES_PASSWORD=postgres --env POSTGRES_USER=postgres postgres:13.1`

-launch the client using docker:
-`docker exec -it $(docker ps -aqf "ancestor=postgres:13") psql -U postgres`

 ### Minikube and kubectl setup